FrameworkComputer/EmbeddedController/common/mock/README.md

 ## Using a mock

-Unit tests and fuzzers can request a particular mock by adding an entry to their `.mocklist` file.
-The mocklist file is similar to a `.tasklist` file, where it is named according to the test/fuzz's name followed by `.mocklist`, like `fpsensor.mocklist`.
+Unit tests can request a particular mock by adding an entry to their `.mocklist` file.
+The mocklist file is similar to a `.tasklist` file, where it is named according to the test's name followed by `.mocklist`, like `fpsensor.mocklist`.
 The mocklist file is optional, so you may need to create one.